 Col de la Croix Fry, with dark clouds in the background

 After this mountain we only passed small villages, nowhere was an open store.
 We hadn't been able to do groceries anywhere.
-First we got a really steep climb but afterwards we would likely be able to find a store.
+First we had to finish a really steep climb, but afterward we would likely be able to find a store.
 We rode around Annecy.
 Every time we passed a village there was no place to buy food.
 At one town Bram made a detour in an attempt to find a store, but found none.
 It was already 4 o'clock.
-There was a sign indicating a supermarket near the highway we were about to cross, but we were unable to find it.
+There was a sign indicating a supermarket near the highway we were about to cross, but we could not find it.
 In the next village was a restaurant, closed.
-After starving for two hours we found a supermarket, where we could shop after first searching for the local ATM.
+After starving for two hours we found a supermarket where we could shop after first searching for the local ATM.

 Because we were hungry we bought way too much food.
-It was also still relatively early and not that far anymore until our intended campsite.
-We bought wine, chocolate covered nuts, and fruit to stuff ourselves again later.
+It was also relatively early and we were fairly close to our intended campsite.
+We bought wine, chocolate-covered nuts, and fruit to stuff ourselves again later.
 We ate dinner in front of the supermarket.
 The sun was shining.
 This time instead of paté de campagne or paté de canard, we had paté lapin.
-That is grind rabbit.
-When we had eaten an entire bread covered in Roger rabbit and a few puddings we cycled on.
+That is ground rabbit.
+When we had eaten an entire bread covered in Roger rabbit and a few puddings, we cycled on.

 It was less than 15 kilometers to the campsite, today we would arrive nice and early.
-The town of Rumilly was pretty big so we couldn't find the camping easily.
-The best tactic, we had learned, was to then cycle to the town's center.
+The town of Rumilly was quite big and it was hard to find the camping.
+The best tactic, we had learned, was to cycle to the town's center.
 There are always plenty of people there and if you are lucky a map.
-We quickly found a map, showing a 'rue de camping' or 'campsite road'.
+We quickly found a map showing a 'rue de camping' or 'campsite road'.
 However, there was no sign indicating there actually was a campsite there.
 Three ladies were chatting on a bench in a nearby garden and had been watching us for a while.
 I went over to ask if they knew if there actually was a campsite.

 I didn't expect a campsite in such an area would be nice, but I was wrong.
 The desk was supposed to close at 20:00, we arrived at 21:00, just when they were closing the door.
-We payed for one night after which I put my helmet on my luggage carrier.
+We paid for one night, after which I put my helmet on my luggage carrier.
 Usually I always clicked it to my carrier straps.
-When we cycled on my helmet fell, that wasn't the first time that day.
-I probably dropped it a dozen times during this vacation, after two of which Bram nearly cycled over it.
+When we cycled on my helmet fell.
+That wasn't the first time that day.
+I probably dropped it a dozen times during this vacation, and twice Bram nearly cycled over it.

-It was quite a challenge to devour the half a liter of wine, bag with nuts, two chocolate bars, and grapefruit.
-Because it took longer than expected to find the campsite it was still pretty late by now.
-It was dark when returned from the shower, so we went to bed directly after.
+It was quite a challenge to devour the half a liter of wine, bag of nuts, two chocolate bars, and grapefruit.
+Because it took longer than expected to find the campsite it was still pretty late.
+It was dark when we returned from the shower, so we went to bed immediately.